mschroen/figurex/README.md

     with Panel() as ax:
         ax.plot([2,3],[4,5])
 ```
-It is just a wrapper around standard matplotlib code, extend it your way without limits!
+The `Figure()` environment generates the `matplotlib`-based figure and axes for you, and automatically shows, saves, and closes the figure when leaving the context.
+It is just a wrapper around standard matplotlib code, you can use `ax` to modify the plot as you would normally do.
+Extend it your way without limits!

 ## Examples